 Virginia has the highest net federal funding per resident at $10,301 per resident.
-Unlike the previously mentioned trend, Virginia receives disproportionately high federal aid despite being one of the wealthier states in the US.
-This is could be attributed to their large defense contracting sectors.
+Unlike the previously mentioned trend, Virginia receives disproportionately high federal aid despite being one of the U.S.'s wealthier states.
+This could be attributed to their large defense contracting sectors.

-On the opposite end, there are some states that have negative net federal funding.
+On the opposite end, some states have negative net federal funding.
 These states have paid to the federal government in taxes more than they receive back in aid.
-New Jersey has the largest negative net federal funding of -$2,368 per resident, closely followed by Massachusetts with -$2,343 per resident.
+New Jersey has the largest negative net federal funding of -$2,368 per resident, followed by Massachusetts with -$2,343 per resident.